OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Dead time
 ~~~~~~~~~

 Due to the shaping time of signals or for any other reason, each detection of a single event can hide the subsequent single detected on the same electronic module.
 This loss lasts a certain amount of time, depending on the characteristics of the detectors used as well as of the readout electronics.
 The dead time can be modelled in GATE as shown below.
 Two models of the dead-time have been implemented in the digitizer: *paralysable* and *nonparalysable* response.
 These models can be implemented *event by event* during a simulation.
 The detailed method underlying these models can be found in Knoll 1979 (Radiation detection and measurement, John Wiley & Sons, New York).
-The fundamental assumptions made by these two models are illustrated in figure 8.4.
+The fundamental assumptions made by these two models are illustrated in :numref:`Like_knoll`.

 .. figure:: Like_knoll.jpg